Irish Church Act 1869

 The Irish Church Act 1869 (32 & 33 Vict. c.
-42) was an Act of the Parliament of the United Kingdom which separated the Church of Ireland from the Church of England and disestablished the former, a body that commanded the adherence of a small minority of the population of Ireland.
-The Act was passed during the first ministry of William Ewart Gladstone and came into force on 1 January 1871.
+42) was an act of the Parliament of the United Kingdom which separated the Church of Ireland from the Church of England and disestablished the former, a body that commanded the adherence of a small minority of the population of Ireland (especially outside of Ulster).
+The act was passed during the first ministry of William Ewart Gladstone and came into force on 1 January 1871.
 It was strongly opposed by Conservatives in both houses of Parliament.